Graveflo/GraveSettings/docs/source/examples/using_handlers.rst

 Dynamically add handler during processing
 ---------------------------------------------

 Lets take a look at adding handlers during processing.
 This has niche applications.
-It can save a lot of time if you have custom unmanaged objects that live under an managed object and you want the managed object to provide the logic for the unmanaged objects that it references.
+It can save a lot of time if you have custom unmanaged objects that live under a managed object and you want the managed object to provide the logic for the unmanaged objects that it references.
 We will make a managed object, by using inheritance, that will take the responsibility of providing handlers for it's child objects.

 .. code-block:: python